Canton Division of Assets Lawyers

 Divorce ∙ Property Division ∙ Aggressive Representation

-At Abbott & Abbott in Marietta and Canton, Georgia, our lawyers represent you — not your spouse.
+At The Law Offices of Abbott & Abbott P.C. in Marietta and Canton, Georgia, our lawyers represent you — not your spouse.
 We know how important it is for you to receive a fair and equitable share in the court's property division determination.
 A fair distribution does not necessarily mean an equal division of assets and debts, however.
 Make sure you have a lawyer who will protect your interests through all settlement negotiations.

 - In Georgia, bad conduct can affect property division.
 If your spouse is guilty of bad conduct or if you have been accused of bad conduct, you need a lawyer who will aggressively present the facts of your case.
 Domestic violence, adultery, cruel treatment, intoxication and other issues can affect a property settlement.